Princess Victoria of Hesse and by Rhine: Later life and death

 Victoria's husband died in London in September 1921.
-After meeting her at the Naval and Military Club in Piccadilly, he complained of feeling unwell and Victoria persuaded him to rest in a room they had booked in the club annexe.
+After meeting her at the Naval and Military Club in Piccadilly, he complained of feeling unwell, and Victoria persuaded him to rest in a room they had booked in the club annexe.
 She called a doctor, who prescribed some medicine, and Victoria went out to fill the prescription at a nearby pharmacy.
-When she came back, Louis was dead.
-Upon her widowhood, Victoria moved into a grace-and-favour residence at Apartment 7, Kensington Palace, and in the words of her biographer "became a central matriarchal figure in the lives of Europe's surviving royalty".
+When she returned, Louis was dead.
+Upon her widowhood, Victoria moved into a grace-and-favour residence at Apartment 7, Kensington Palace, and, in the words of her biographer "became a central matriarchal figure in the lives of Europe's surviving royalty".
 In 1930, her eldest daughter, Alice, suffered a nervous breakdown and was diagnosed as schizophrenic.
 In the following decade Victoria was largely responsible for her grandson Prince Philip's education and upbringing during his parents' separation and his mother's institutionalisation.
-Prince Philip recalled, "I liked my grandmother very much and she was always helpful.
+Philip recalled, "I liked my grandmother very much and she was always helpful.
 She was very good with children ... she took the practical approach to them.
-She treated them in the right way—the right combination of the rational and the emotional."
+She treated them in the right way – the right combination of the rational and the emotional."

-In 1937, Victoria's brother, Ernest Louis, died and soon afterwards her widowed sister-in-law, nephew, granddaughter and two of her great-grandchildren all died in an air crash at Ostend.
+In 1937, Victoria's brother, Ernest Louis, died, and soon afterwards her widowed sister-in-law, nephew, granddaughter and two of her great-grandchildren all died in an air crash in Ostend.
 Victoria's granddaughter, Princess Cecilie of Greece and Denmark, had married Victoria's nephew (Ernest Louis's son), Georg Donatus, Hereditary Grand Duke of Hesse.
 They and their two young sons, Louis and Alexander, were all killed.
-Cecilie's youngest child, Johanna, who was not on the plane, was adopted by her uncle Prince Louis of Hesse and by Rhine, whose wedding the crash victims were en route to, but the little girl only survived her parents and older brothers by eighteen months, dying in 1939 of meningitis.
+Cecilie's youngest child, Johanna, who was not on the plane, was adopted by her uncle Prince Louis of Hesse and by Rhine, whose wedding the crash victims were travelling to, but the child survived her parents and brothers by only eighteen months, dying in 1939 of meningitis.